High Court in Pakistan restores ECP order stripping Imran Khan's party of ‘bat’ electoral symbol | Politics

 A day earlier, the ECP counsel presented his arguments, while the PTI lawyers remained absent.
 Subsequently, the court issued a notice to the PTI for the completion of arguments.

+When asked whether Khan's party can obtain another common electoral symbol — other than bat — for the polls, Mehboob said: "PTI cannot contest elections on any common electoral symbol [...] every candidate will contest the polls independently with different symbols." ''It would be difficult to ascertain who are PTI's candidates," he noted.

+When asked whether PTI can be counted out of the polls, he said that the party has a history of bouncing back from setbacks and that it can still utilise its social media presence to effectively publicise its candidates and their symbols.

-On Monday, PTI chairman Barrister Gohar Khan said that his party will participate in the general elections even without getting the cricket 'bat' as its electoral symbol.
+On Monday, Gohar Khan said that his party will participate in the general elections even without getting the cricket 'bat' as its electoral symbol.

-Gohar Khan made the remarks during a meeting with journalists in Islamabad where he responded to their questions and talked about the current political situation in Pakistan, including the challenges confronting his party, especially over the election symbol.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)